 However, “[a shaved head] will not affect the hair shaft or growth cycle,” Neil Sadick says.
-In fact, hair grows from within.
+Hair grows from within.
 “It’s the makeup of your body and cells that decide the quality of your hair,” explains Lucinda Ellery, a hair loss specialist with studios in Los Angeles and New York City.
 “It can be affected emotionally through stress and anxiety and from lack of the correct nutrients within the body, but shaving [off your hair] won’t make it come back better or stronger.”

 Rogers says.
-“When your new hair grows in, it will ultimately look just as unhealthy if you treat it the same way you treat your existing hair,” she adds.
+“When your new hair grows in, it will look just as unhealthy if you treat it the same way you treat your existing hair,” she adds.
 “This isn’t a situation where one solution fits all,” Ellery says.
 “As yet, nobody has developed a pill that will guarantee amazing and beautiful hair — if they had, they’d be richer than Bill Gates!”

 How often should I trim my hair?

-“When you like to have your hair longer than your shoulders, layered or not, and it’s been longer than three months, your shape has completely grown out, and you’re ready for a new one.” says Tanya Abriol.
+“When you like to have your hair longer than your shoulders, layered or not, and it’s been longer than three months, your shape has completely grown out, and you’re ready for a new one,” says Tanya Abriol.

 “If your hair is more prone to split ends or you have a lot of chemical treatments done, trimming every eight weeks will help keep your hair healthy,” add Creighton Bowman, Collins agrees.

-“Textured hair tends to naturally be quite dry and crave moisture,” François adds.
+“Textured hair tends to be quite dry and crave moisture naturally,” François adds.
 As such, he recommends 12 weeks between cuts but stresses the importance of time between washes: “The best number of days will vary from person to person, but every two to three days might be good for wavy hair; every three to seven days good for curly hair; and every seven days or possibly longer for coil-y and kinky hair.”